 Because your content can potentially impact the health of your readers’ pets, it is important to establish trust right from the start.
 Here are three easy features that appear at the very beginning of your article that will help you do just that:

-- Author bio.
-Nothing builds trust like an author bio.
+- Author bio: Nothing builds trust like an author bio.
 Say something about who you are, what you do—and most importantly—whether you have any personal or professional experience with your topic.
-(Note: The author bio is different from the author profile you might already have created on HubPages.)

 Why Is It Important to Cite My Sources?